kinko7/Poke-Api/README.md

 # Back Poke Api

-# CRUD REST API  with Node.js, Express, Sequelize ORM and PostgreSQL
+# COMPLETE CRUD with Node.js,Express, PostgreSQL and Sequelize ORM.
+_Get
+_Post
+_Update
+_Delete

 First clone the repository on your local machine-